Edo election: Prices of livestock increase in Benin markets

 “Usually a medium size chicken is sold for N6,000, but because of the high demand, it is now N6,500,” she said.

+READ ALSO: Edo 2020: PDP Reps caucus slams seige on governors by security agents

-According to Imuetinyan, the rainy season also contributes to the increase in livestock patronage in the state.
+According to Imuetinyan, the rainy season also contributes to the increase of livestock patronage in the state.

 Chioma Okocha, a customer who spoke to NAN correspondent in Uselu market, said that the increase was not only in livestock.